garronej/evt_react_hooks_todo_list/README.md

-# A TODO list with EVT and React Hooks.
+# A TODO list with EVT and React Hooks

 [App live](https://evt-react-hooks-todo-list.stackblitz.io/)